Starrysky422/Starrysky422.github.io/_posts/2023-08-04-free-energy-of-percolation-and-its-differentiability.md

 - Seminar Talk
 ---

-This post is based on my talk in July 2023 at the Graduate Probability Reading Seminar in percolation and random-cluster model, supervised by [Prof. I. Seo](http://www.math.snu.ac.kr/~insuk.seo/).
+This post is based on my talk in June 2023 at the Graduate Probability Reading Seminar in percolation and random-cluster model, supervised by [Prof. I. Seo](http://www.math.snu.ac.kr/~insuk.seo/).
 I covered the materials from chapter 4 of Grimmett's textbook [3]---about the free energy $\kappa$ of percolation on square lattices and its differentiability properties---with some additional remarks on historical background and recent progresses.

 ## Our Starting Point